darellanodev/croac-vim/README.md

 # Croac Vim

-A game for learning VIM made in Python
+A game for learning VIM made in Python and Pygame CE.

 ## THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT